foundata/proxmox-pve-backup-usb/README.md

 * `-l`: Name used for handling LUKS via `/dev/mapper/` and creating a mountpoint subdirectory at `/media/`.
 Defaults to `pve_backup_usb`.
 16 alphanumeric chars at max.
 * `-q`: Flag to enable quiet mode.
 Emails will be sent only on error then.
 * `-u`: Username of the account used to run the backups.
 Defaults to `root`.
 The script checks if the correct user is calling it and permissions of e.g. the keyfile are fitting or are too permissive.
 The user also needs permissions to mount devices.
 Running the script as `root`` is propably a good choice for most environments.

-The script deletes the old backup content on the target device (afterwards, if there is enough space to copy the new files and keep the old ones during copy operation or upfront if there is not enough space to keep both).
-To keep multiple revisions of the last N PVE dumps, you simply have to use multiple external drives and rotate them as you wish (=disconnect old drive, change and connect new drive).

-By default, the script is simply using the first partition on the first USB disk it is able to find via `/dev/disk/by-path/`.
-No worries: existing drives not used for backups won't be destroyed as the decryption will fail.
-But this automatism presumes that only one USB disk is connected during the script run.
-Defining a UUID will work when there are more (cf. `-d` parameter).

 ### Cronjob example